How to open a company in Dubai step by step

 Tax residency

-Can I live in Dubai if I have a company there?
 Yes.
 If you register a company in Dubai, you can apply for a residence visa tied to the company, allowing you to live, work and open bank accounts in the UAE.
 This visa is normally issued for 2 or 3 years and can be renewed as long as the company remains active and meets legal requirements.

 There are different types of visa, with the most relevant being:

-• Investor or partner visa — for owners or shareholders of a company registered in Dubai.
+• Investor or partner visa: for owners or shareholders of a company registered in Dubai.

-• Employee visa — for workers hired by a local or free-zone company.
+• Employee visa: for workers hired by a local or free-zone company.

-• Dependent visa — for direct family members of the holder (spouse, children, parents).
+• Dependent visa: for direct family members of the holder (spouse, children, parents).

-• Golden Visa — for investors, entrepreneurs or highly qualified professionals, with a duration of up to 10 years.
+• Golden Visa: for investors, entrepreneurs or highly qualified professionals, with a duration of up to 10 years.

 Each visa type has its own requirements, but all of them require a valid commercial license, a sponsor or registered entity, and compliance with the residency and medical procedures established by UAE authorities.